SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/element.md

 Most of the time, you will not have to create a custom painting of your element widget.
 You can already do a lot with existing geometry.

 Ultimately, you can define drawing methods on a canvas, but once drawn, a canvas cannot be easily inspected for its elements.
 However, Bloc element composition creates a tree of elements, that can be inspected, and shaped dynamically.

 Creating and drawing your element
 - subclass `BlElement`
 - custom drawing is done with `aeFullDrawOn:` method.
 Note that 'ae' stands for the Alexandrie canvas.

+This Canvas is been specifically designed for drawing Bloc element.
+It's not as complete as Alexandrie Cairo Canvas, which is the closest to the underlying Cairo libray

 You can see the `aeFullDrawOn:`
 ```